minshi123/gitlab/doc/user/application_security/secret_detection/index.md

 ## Configuration

 NOTE: **Note:**
-With GitLab 13.0 Secret Detection was split into it's own CI/CD template.
+With GitLab 13.0 Secret Detection was split into its own CI/CD template.

 Secret Detection is performed by a [specific analyzer](https://gitlab.com/gitlab-org/gitlab/-/blob/master/lib/gitlab/ci/templates/Security/Secret-Detection.gitlab-ci.yml) during the `secret-detection` job.
 It runs regardless of the programming